oconnor663/bao/README.md

 header and subtree hashes interspersed throughout, currently 1.5% larger than the original. `bao hash --encoded` can quickly extract the root hash from the encoded file, the same result as running `bao hash` on the original content.
-Given that hash, `bao decode` will stream verified content bytes from the encoded file, with an optional start offset.
+Given that hash, `bao decode` will **stream verified content bytes** from the encoded file, with an optional start offset.

-`bao slice` takes a start offset and a length of content bytes to read and extracts the parts of an encoded file needed to read just those bytes. `bao decode-slice` takes those arguments plus the same hash that `bao decode` uses, and verifies and outputs the specified content bytes.
+`bao slice` takes a start offset and a length of content bytes to read and extracts the parts of an encoded file needed to read just those bytes. `bao decode-slice` takes those arguments plus the **same hash** that `bao decode` uses, and verifies and outputs the specified range of content bytes.
 Note that `bao hash --encoded` can read an extracted slice just like a full encoded file.

 You can build the `bao` binary from the `bao_bin` sub-crate, like this: